mach-composer/mach-composer-cli/docs/src/index.md

 ## Documentation structure

-- [Tutorials](./tutorial/intro.md) introduces you to MACH composer and lets you setup your MACH stack in a couple of steps
+- [Tutorials](./tutorial/intro.md) introduces you to MACH composer and lets you set up your MACH stack in a couple of steps
 - [Explanations](./topics/concepts.md) explanations of concepts, best practises and techniques
 - [Reference guides](./reference/index.md) contain technical reference for the